 Allergic rhinitis is an allergic reaction affecting mostly the nose.
 Hay fever is a type of allergic rhinitis, as the name would suggest it is due to an allergy to pollen.

-- Food – As the name would suggest, this is an allergy to food.
-This is the most common type of allergies in cats.
+- Food – As the name would suggest, this is an allergy to food and is the most common type of allergies in cats.

 - Contact – This type of allergy is rare in cats; this type of allergy occurs when the cat comes into contact with an allergen, for example, wool, or medications.

 - Insect – The most common cause of insect allergy is cat fleas, but other insects can also cause allergies.

 - Inhalant – Unlike in humans who tend to develop hay fever (allergic rhinitis), most cases of inhalant allergy in cats present as skin conditions.
 Hay fever is a type of inhalant allergy.

-Hay fever occurs when the cat’s body reacts to a pollen, common allergens include grasses.
+Hay fever occurs when the cat’s body reacts to pollen; common allergens include grasses.
 Exposure occurs when the cat either inhales the pollen or licks it during grooming.
-Usually, the body would ignore a benign substance such as pollen, however, in some cats, the immune system mounts an unnecessary allergic response.
+Usually, the body would ignore a benign substance such as pollen; however, in some cats, the immune system mounts an unnecessary allergic response.
 Anything the body has an allergic reaction to is known as an allergen.

 - The first step is sensitisation.
 So, a foreign substance enters the body (in this case some pollen, via the nose), and cells called macrophages which are scavenger cells break up the invader.
 They then display the fragments of the invader on their cell walls for white blood cells (known as T cells).